HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 This means in most cases; it's far better to mix small fresh batches when needed and don't store any leftovers for long periods.

-Just like being exposed to water, sunlight will rapidly degrade the powerful effects.
+Sunlight will also rapidly reduce its effectiveness.
 To stop this happening, don't apply Neem oil to plants in direct sunlight and ideally keep them away from it for at least a couple of days.

 If this isn't possible, apply in the evening after the sun has set.

-But the undiluted product can still cause issues.
-Be sensible.
-Keep it out of your eyes, wash your hands after use and don't let kids or pets have access to either the homemade spray or the raw product.
+But be sensible.
+Keep it out of your eyes, wash your hands after use and keep kids and pets away.

-When used correctly, it will only affect insects that are sprayed directly or those which eat parts of your houseplants aka the majority of common pests.
+When used correctly, it will only affect insects that are sprayed directly or those which eat parts of your houseplants.

-Beneficial insects can therefore be harmed if you spray them directly.
+Therefore if you don't take care with it, beneficial insects can be harmed.
 Additionally, if you apply it to flowers, these beneficial insects might consume the pollen and nectar later.
-Think about how you're using it to avoid this happening.

 Where to Buy Neem Oil and What to look out for?